vian21/vian21.github.io/public/docs/md/Blog/wikijs.md

 # Wiki.js
-lkn- Installed by default in docker container
+- Installed by default in docker container
 - can use Relational or non relational database
-- Runs on Node
+- Runs on Node 16.x
 - By default can not be run outside container
+- Cant be run on Vercel since vercel can only register 12 api endpoints(serverless functions) for the Hobby plan
+- Not Compatible with planetscale since planetscale uses vitess underhood which does not support foreign keys on which wiki.js relies n

 ## Authentication
 - You have a large set of authentication providers to choose from

- ## GitHub
+### GitHub
- - enter client_id and client_secret for oauth
+ - enter `client_id` and `client_secret` for oauth as indicated in your Github oauth
- - enter callback url as indicated in your wiki.js authentication page
+ - enter `callback url` as indicated in your wiki.js authentication page
- - Allow users to self register and assign them by default accounts as guests
+ - Allow users to self register and assign them by default to a `Group` of user.
- - this would allow us to get everyone at once and give me them permissions later
+ - This would allow us to get everyone at once and give me them permissions later
  - The other option is manually entering their emails when creating users in their authorization providers

 ## Creating folders